 Equiangular tight frame not only obeys the Parseval's identity property that orthonormal basis has, but also has equiangular property that orthonormal basis possess (i.e., the inner product between any pari of columns in an orthonormal basis is 0).
 Though equiangular tight frame has such nice properties, in general, it is not easy to find equiangular tight frames.
-In particular, equiangular tight frame only exist for rare combinations of $N$ and $L$.
-For example, an equiangular tight frame $\mD\in\R^{N\times L}$ can exist only if $L\leq \frac{1}{2}N(N+1)$ \cite{tropp2005designing}.
+In particular, equiangular tight frames only exist for rare combinations of $N$ and $L$.
+For example, $\mD\in\R^{N\times L}$is an equiangular tight fram only if $L\leq \frac{1}{2}N(N+1)$ \cite{tropp2005designing}.

-In \cite{tropp2005designing}, the authors constructed equiangular tight frames using alternating projection.
+In \cite{tropp2005designing}, the authors constructed equiangular tight frames using alternating projection method.
 To briefly mention the main idea, we note that in an equiangular tight frame, each vector has unit norm and the correlation between any pair of vectors is no larger than $\xi$.
 Thus, it is easy to first work on the Gram matrix $\mD^\T\mD$ as it displays all of the inner product of the columns within $\mD$.
 Once we obtain a suitable Gram matrix, it is straightforward to extract the corresponding frame.
-To that end, define the set of Gram matrices of relaxed equiangular tight frames
+To that end, define the set of Gram matrices of relaxed equiangular tight frames as